xcart/xc5-manual/en/modules/fractional_and_fixed_quantities/index.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-10-16 21:40 +0400'
 identifier: ref_FnFqIndex
-updated_at: 2016-08-15 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Fractional and Fixed quantities'
+title: Fractional and Fixed quantities
 version: X-Cart 5.2.16 and earlier
 keywords:
   - Fractional and fixed quantities
 categories:
   - User manual
   - Module
+published: true
+order: 170
 ---

 The module "Fractional and Fixed quantities" provides a number of product quantity related features for your X-Cart 5 online store.